Colorado Rockies forests: Flora

 The dominant vegetation type of this ecoregion is coniferous forest.
 In contrast with Rocky Mountain ecoregions to the north, lodgepole pine is rather rare, replaced by ponderosa pine and quaking aspen.
 Rocky Mountain Douglas-fir, Engelmann spruce, subalpine fir, limber pine and Gambel oak can also be found in the mountain forests.
 Bristlecone pine is the dominant plant at the tree line/krummholz zone.
 Aside from coniferous forests, the ecoregion contains meadows, foothill grasslands, riparian woodlands and alpine tundra.

 Fauna

 Mammals include elk, mule deer, black bear, mountain lions, wolverine, Canada lynx, and American marten.
 Grizzly bears may exist in this region but there has not been a confirmed sighting of a grizzly in Colorado since 1979.
-Many bird species are found in this region, including white-tailed ptarmigans, western tanagers, dusky grouses, mountain chickadees, pine grosbeaks, gray jays, pygmy nuthatches, red crossbills, Clark's nutcrackers, American dippers, and Townsend's solitaires.
+Many bird species are found in this region, including white-tailed ptarmigan, western tanagers, dusky grouse, mountain chickadees, pine grosbeaks, Canada jays, pygmy nuthatches, red crossbills, Clark's nutcrackers, American dippers, and Townsend's solitaires.
 Raptors include red-tailed hawks and great horned owls.